Question: What does 'pbuh' mean and why do Muslims write it after mentioning Prophet Mohammad?

 As you read through books, articles, and web sites about Islam you may come across some unfamiliar words and abbreviations.
 One of the most frequently asked about abbreviations is the letters 'pbuh' which often appears after the name of Prophet Mohammad.
 So what does 'pbuh' stand for?

 The letters 'pbuh' are an abbreviation of the phrase 'peace be upon him'.
-As a sign of respect and admiration towards Prophet Mohammad, Muslims feel uneasy about just referring to him by his name only, and will therefore add this phrase after his name.
+Some Muslims will also say the phrase 'peace and blessings be upon him'.
+This phrase is used as a sign of respect and admiration towards Prophet Mohammad.
+Muslims feel uneasy about just referring to him by his name only, and so they will add one of these phrases after his name.
 It is a short prayer asking God to send his mercy, peace, and blessings upon Prophet Mohammad.

-When speaking orally, Muslims will always say the full phrase 'peace be upon him'.
-But in written formats, to avoid repeating the text frequently every time Prophet Mohammad is mentioned, people will often use the abbreviation 'pbuh' placed in brackets after each mention of Prophet Mohammad.
+When speaking orally, Muslims will usually say the full phrase 'peace be upon him' or 'peace and blessings be upon him'.
+But in written formats, to avoid repeating the text frequently every time Prophet Mohammad is mentioned, people will often use the abbreviation with the letters 'pbuh' placed in brackets after each mention of Prophet Mohammad.
 Muslims know when reading this abbreviation that they should actually be reading the full phrase 'peace be upon him'.
 However, those who are new to reading texts about Islam often find this abbreviation confusing, until they learn the meaning and reasoning behind using it.